We're here to help.

 After explaining why your major is the right choice for you, look ahead five or ten years and imagine how it will catapult you into a fulfilling career—one that you may not have access to otherwise.
 Maybe when you were younger, you fell in love with stargazing and memorizing constellations and knew you wanted to be involved in a space-related field when you grew up—UIUC’s Astronomy program will help you get there!
 Build a bridge between your past and your future for admissions so they can see your commitment and demonstrated interest in this field.

 There’s only one trick to generating a straightforward explanation of your academic interests: be honest.
 Since you probably don’t know what you want to major in or are in the process of paring down your list, don’t waste time trying to think of what admissions “wants” you to say!
 Choosing anything other than your true interests would be a misrepresentation of who you are and a disservice to you and the admissions office.
-To help you narrow your focus, try to tell a story with your choices.
+To narrow your focus, try to tell a story with your choices.
 How can you use your life experiences to reveal something about what you value and what excites you intellectually?

 For this essay, admissions understands that you haven’t got it all figured out yet.
 And that’s okay!
-A lot of very successful people have leapt in and out of various disciplines, or even found common ground where they overlap (think philosophy and economics or agriculture and business).
+A lot of very successful people have leapt in and out of various disciplines or have even found common ground where they overlap (think philosophy and economics or agriculture and business).
 You’re allowed (encouraged, even!) to have many interests, and admissions wants to know where your strengths lie.